winklerin/supplementary_TM-17_aDNA_damage/README.md

 The selection based on taxonomic annotation, prevalence and abundance in the stalagmite data and read coverage is documented in

 ## aDNA damage inference
 Using a custom nextflow pipeline we determined damage parameters related to fragment length and cytosine deamination.
-Samplesheets and makefiles are provided for the
+Samplesheets and makefiles are provided for the subsets of organisms used for creation and testing of age-damage-models.
 Aggregation of the output data into one data frame is documented in

 ## Statistical analysis and visualization